 Vaginal atrophy (atrophic vaginitis) is thinning, drying and inflammation of the vaginal walls that may occur when your body has less estrogen.
 Vaginal atrophy occurs most often after menopause.
 For many women, vaginal atrophy not only makes intercourse painful but also leads to distressing urinary symptoms.1

 Burning, dryness, itching, UTIs, shortening and tightening of the vaginal canal, and painful intercourse are all cited as symptoms of menopause.
-I haven’t come across the white patches, ulcers and sores that many women with LS experience.
+What I haven’t come across in the literature on menopause are the white patches, thickened skin, scarring, ulcers and sores on the vulva that many with LS experience.
 These seem to be more LS-related than menopause-related.

 If you’re not sure whether you’re experiencing LS or vaginal atrophy, talk to your doctor.
 Either way, a good pelvic floor therapist can help.
 My post, Lichen sclerosus and pelvic floor therapy, explains why this is a great addition to your menopause care team.
 A good PF therapist will help you treat vaginal atrophy (with or without the presence of LS).